pingcap/tidb/docs/design/2021-09-22-stale-read.md

 Currently, TiDB supports Follower Read to read data from follower replicas in order to increase the query throughput.
 TiDB also supports Snapshot Read to read old data with a given snapshot timestamp.

-However, Follower Read still requires an RPC calling between follower replica and leader replica during querying which also increased query latency.
+However, Follower Read still requires an RPC calling between follower replica and leader replica during querying which will be the key bottleneck to scale up the read throughput when there is a hotspot reading in this range.
+Moreover, in cross region scenario, an extra rpc calling will also increased the latency.

 For Snapshot Read, it only reads data from leader replica which might be a bottleneck, especially in hot spot cases.